antmicro/jswasi/README.md

 # Running

-The project can be run in the standalone mode by serving the `dist/` directory with the HTTP server of your choice.
+The project can be run in the standalone mode by serving the `dist/` directory with an HTTP server of your choice.
-In this mode, some additional executables will be served:
+The default kernel config uses rootfs archives built using [jswasi-rootfs](https://github.com/antmicro/jswasi-rootfs).
+This archive contains some essential executables like:

 - [wash](https://github.com/antmicro/wash) - shell
 - [coreutils](https://github.com/antmicro/coreutils) - basic tools like `ls` or `cat`
 - [wasibox](https://github.com/antmicro/wasibox) - basic tools utilizing [wasi_ext_lib](https://github.com/antmicro/wasi_ext_lib), extended WASI standard

+as well as some additional programs like:

+- [ox](https://github.com/antmicro/ox) - a minimal text editor
+- [space-invaders](https://github.com/mia1024/space-invaders/) - a demo terminal space invaders game
+- [python](https://github.com/python/cpython) - a Python interpreter (built using [python-wasi](https://github.com/antmicro/python-wasi))

 As for the embed mode, the `dist/jswasi.js` module exposes two functions that allow to control the kernel: